Designmuseum Denmark

 Famous chairs exhibition at Danish Design Museum.

-The Designmuseum Denmark (Designmuseum Danmark) is a museum in Copenhagen for Danish and international design and crafts.
-It features works of famous Danish designers like Arne Jacobsen, Jacob Jensen and Kaare Klint, who was one of the two architects who remodeled the former Frederiks Hospital (built 1752–57) into a museum in the 1920s.
-The exhibition also features a variety of Chinese and German porcelain.

-The museum was known as the Danish Museum of Art & Design (Kunstindustrimuseet) until 2011 and known as the Danish Museum of Decorative Art prior.
+The Designmuseum Denmark (Designmuseum Danmark) is a museum of Danish and international design and crafts located in Copenhagen.
+It features works of well known Danish designers including Arne Jacobsen, Jacob Jensen, and Kaare Klint, who was one of the two architects who remodelled the former Frederiks Hospital (built 1752–57) into a museum in the 1920s.
+The collection also features a variety of Chinese and German porcelain.
+The museum was known as the Danish Museum of Art & Design (Kunstindustrimuseet) until 2011, prior to which it was known as the Danish Museum of Decorative Art.

 History

 The museum was founded in 1890 at the initiative of, among others, Industriforeningen.
 A purpose-built building designed by Vilhelm Klein and located next to Industriforeningen's premises on City Hall Square was completed in 1894 and opened to the public the following year.
 The exhibitions were housed in separate galleries, each dedicated to a particular field such as porcelain, faience, silver, furniture, glass and textiles.
 This arrangement reflected the primary aim of the museum which was to serve as a source of inspiration for craftspeople and manufacturers by highlighting the very best in build quality and design from different ages.

 In 1926 the museum moved to its current building, the defunct Frederick's Hospital from 1757, a gift from the banker Emil Glückstadt.
 The architects Kaare Klint and Ivar Bentsen had undertaken the necessary alterations and furnishings.